-Statistics on woodland cover are also available from the Land Cover Map (LCM) 2015.
-The LCM is based on satellite imagery.
+Statistics on woodland cover are also available from the Land Cover Map (LCM) 2023.
+The LCM is based on satellite imagery and provides land cover statistics, which differ fundamentally from the land use approach covered in Forestry Statistics.
+This distinction significantly affects how felled areas and integral open space within woodland areas are treated.